 With Finsemble, applications communicate and work together no matter the language they're written in—even if you don't have control over the source code.
 This allows you to create custom workflows.
-Workflows occur when Finsemble facilitates interoperation between two applications.
 For example, a user might share a ChartIQ chart with a client—with all data layers and annotations—through Symphony chat.
 Workflows can also occur when developer-created rules trigger events.
 For example, when a user shares a ChartIQ chart with a client over Symphony, a CRM like Salesforce can automatically log this activity for tracking purposes.

 A good place to orient yourself to all the reasons we built Finsemble is the Finsemble White Paper.